Today the Australian Academy of Technology and Engineering is launching its new IMNIS alumni program: IMNIS Catalyst.

-In 2021 IMNIS is launching a new alumni program, the IMNIS Catalyst program.
-IMNIS Catalyst is an ambassador-style program where former IMNIS mentees represent both IMNIS and ATSE in a positive, measured and enthusiastic way.
+IMNIS Catalyst is an ambassador-style program where former IMNIS mentees represent IMNIS and ATSE in the broader STEM ecosystem.

-Successful applicants will attend media and communications training course and have opportunities to interact and shape current and future IMNIS mentee programs.
+Our ten (10) new Catalysts will attend media and communications training, engage with senior level high school students and have opportunities to interact and shape future IMNIS programs.

 The IMNIS Catalyst program is powered by MTPConnect as part of the REDI initiative.

 Greg completed his PhD at the University of Melbourne in 2017 in computational biology and biomedical engineering.
 That year, he also completed an Australian Mathematical Sciences Institute internship at CSL where he developed a mathematical model of protein trafficking in cells.

 He is currently employed as a Senior Scientist leading a small team in the R&D department at CSL, located in the Bio21 Institute.
 His main responsibility is to develop high-throughput analysis software to quantify images of cells and tissues, using image processing techniques such as machine learning and AI.
 In his time at CSL, he is proud of both the technical achievements and the connections that he has made locally with academic colleagues in the Parkville biomedical precinct, as well as those abroad at other global CSL sites in Europe and the US.

 Edith completed her PhD in December 2019 with the University of Melbourne and Murdoch Children’s Research Institute (MCRI).
 Her PhD focused on understanding sleep, fatigue, depression, and quality of life outcomes in young adults who sustained traumatic brain injury (TBI) in childhood.